ColorblindAdam/AITutorials/Edit_txts.md

+This code is for creating datasets for training LoRa.

 This code gives you 3 options.

 1. Deletes all information in .txt files in a specific folder.
 (There is a warning when selecting this option)